-NBA Rumors: Lakers’ Soap Opera Continues With Jeanie Buss, Magic, Rob Pelinka
+NBA Rumors: Lakers’ Soap Opera Continues With Jeanie Buss, Magic, & Rob Pelinka

 NBA rumors were running rampant prior to the NBA trade deadline regarding a variety of potential mega-deals that the Los Angeles Lakers were said to be involved with.
-None of those marquee transactions took place, but Lakers rumors have been far from quiet since that time.
+None of those marquee transactions took place, but Lakers rumors have been far from quiet since then.
 Los Angeles can’t make any trades in the near future, but they can certainly shake up their management team — and they have done so with the kind of drama and fanfare you’d expect of a team playing just a few miles from Hollywood.

-When Dr. Jerry Buss died and passed the mantle of ownership on to his daughter Jeanie in 2013, no one could have foreseen the recent events that have rocked the Lakers franchise.
+When Dr. Jerry Buss died and passed the mantle of ownership on to his daughter, Jeanie, in 2013, no one could have foreseen the recent events that have rocked the Lakers franchise.
 In a series of bold moves, Jeanie Buss fired general manager Mitch Kupchak, communications director John Black, and perhaps most shockingly, her brother Jim, who held the title of executive vice president of player personnel.
 Jeanie Buss then promoted team advisor and former Lakers superstar Magic Johnson to the position of president of basketball operations, as described by ESPN.

 Little time was wasted by Jeanie Buss when it came to filling the general manager position, as she tabbed Rob Pelinka to man the GM spot.
-Pelinka is a former college basketball player and sports agent, known for his long-time representation of Lakers icon Kobe Bryant (per Basketball Insiders).
+Pelinka is a former college basketball player and sports agent, known for his long-time representation of Lakers icon Kobe Bryant, per Basketball Insiders.
 Jeanie Buss made these moves after she became aware of a coup that was being planned by her brothers, Johnny and Jim Buss.
-Jeanie was confident that her brothers’ attempt to overthrow her from the top position with the Los Angeles Lakers would not be successful, but she also did not want to see this legal wrangling end in a very dramatic and public way: with the Buss siblings opposing each other in court.
+Jeanie was confident that her brothers’ attempt to overthrow her from the top position within the Los Angeles Lakers would not be successful, but she also did not want to see this legal wrangling end in a very dramatic and public way: with the Buss siblings opposing each other in court.

 The final straw, according to SB Nation, may have been the perceived mishandling of the potential DeMarcus Cousins trade.
 Sacramento Kings general manager Vlade Divac (ironically, another former Lakers star) reportedly contacted Magic Johnson about a possible deal for Cousins, but Johnson referred Divac to then-GM Mitch Kupchak, who had the authority to discuss and agree to trades.
 Kupchak and Jim Buss spoke with Divac over the phone, but they did not include Johnson in any of the brief trade discussions.